axelfast/mongo/src/mongo/db/storage/README.md

 post.

-Third-party storage engines are integrated through self-contained modules that can be dropped into an existing MongoDB source tree, and will be automatically configured and included.
+Third-party storage engines are integrated through self-contained modules that can be dropped into an existing MongerDB source tree, and will be automatically configured and included.
 A typical module would at least have the following files:

     src/             Directory with the actual source files